Ramakadha: Style

-Ramakadha is composed using the raga Shubhapantuvarali and Khadakangi.
+Ramakatha is composed using the raga Shubhapantuvarali and Khadakangi.
 Raveendran has used Violin and Mridangam, Veena, Flute, Thakil and Nadaswaram as the background instruments for the song.
 Apart from pulling off the most difficult alap portions with ease, Yesudas also conveys the anguish of the protagonist stuck in a terrible dilemma and guilt.
+His rendition, imbued with classical nuances and emotional depth, showcases his mastery over different genres of music.